Treat Liver Cancer with Proton Therapy

 - Lower the risk of secondary cancer due to radiation

-Benefits of Proton Therapy for Liver Cancer
+Benefits of Proton Therapy for Liver Cancer Treatment

 - Our pencil beam scanning technology precisely controls protons to place the Bragg peak—the point at which they deposit their maximum energy—directly in the tumor.
 This allows us to treat more complex tumor shapes and vary the dose within the tumor.